 Based on published animal reproduction studies, SPRAVATO may cause embryo-fetal harm when administered to a pregnant woman [see Warnings and Precautions (5.11) and Use in Specific Populations (8.1)].
 However, it is not clear how these animal findings relate to females of reproductive potential treated with the recommended clinical dose.
 Consider pregnancy planning and prevention for females of reproductive potential during treatment with SPRAVATO.

 8.4 Pediatric Use

 The safety and effectiveness of SPRAVATO in pediatric patients have not been established.
+Clinical studies of SPRAVATO in pediatric patients have not been conducted.

 8.5 Geriatric Use